danrs/git-practice/README.md

 git commit -m "commit the changes we just unstaged" git reset --hard HEAD~
 ```
-If you look at your working directory, you can see that `mess.txt` is nowhere to be found, and `git status` won't show anything either.
+If you look at your working directory, you can see that `mess.txt` is nowhere to be found, and `git status` is clean.

 In summary:
 `reset --soft`: Move branch that `HEAD` points to (undo commits)